“Much of out difficulty stems from our unwillingness to take God as He is and adjust our lives accordingly.” —A.W. Tozer

-Perhaps the greatest words we could ever say to God are also the most frightening words we could ever here from Him—”Thy will be done.”
-Attempting to conform God to our purposes and will in light of His infinite greatness is—well, I’ll let you choose the word.
-Can you imaging a shepherd following the lead of his sheep?
+Perhaps the greatest words we could ever say to God are also the most frightening words we could ever hear from Him—”Thy will be done.”
+Attempting to conform God to our purpose and will in light of His infinite greatness is—well, I’ll let you choose the word.
+Can you imagine a shepherd following the lead of his sheep?

 Follow.
 He knows where He’s going.

 “…When the line pulls at your hand, when something breathes beside you in the darkness…it is always shocking to meet life where we thought we were alone.
 ‘Look out!’ we cry, ‘it’s alive’.
 And therefore this is the very point at which so many draw back—I would have done so myself if I could—and proceed no further with Christianity.
 An ‘impersonal God’—well and good.
 A subjective God of beauty, truth and goodness inside our own heads—better still.
 A formless life force surging through us—a vast power which we can tap—best of all.
 But God Himself, alive, pulling at the other end of the cord, perhaps approaching at an infinite speed, the hunter, king, husband—that is quite another matter.
 There comes a moment when the children who have been playing burglars hush suddenly: was that a real footstep in the hall?
 There comes a moment when people who have been dabbling in religion suddenly draw back.
 Supposing we really found Him?
 We never meant it to come to that!
 Worse still, supposing He had found us?” —C.S.
 Lewis, Miracles, XI, Christianity and Religion

 Believers want God, but deep inside prefer a safe God, a predictable God, a God who negotiates—who always arrives on time and will return when we expect Him to.
 But Aslan is not a tame lion, and He has been stalking us.